Healthy soil is the key ingredient for growing an awesome garden.

 - Form a firm mound at the bottom of the hole.

-- Before adding the plant, loosen the root system and spread over the mound.
+- Before adding plants, loosen the root system and spread over the mound.

 - Fill the hole in the removed soil and water the plant.